Exhibitions

 Photo: Christopher Burke

-© The Easton Foundation/Licensed by JASPAR and VAGA at Artists Rights Society (ARS), NY
+© The Easton Foundation/Licensed by JASPAR, Tokyo, and VAGA at Artists Rights Society (ARS), New York

 Introduction of the works featuring spiders and the public artwork Maman, the symbol of Roppongi Hills

-From a small 1947 drawing to the much later, and larger, sculptures in bronze, the spider has repeatedly appeared as an iconic motif in Bourgeois’s art.
-For her, the spider was symbolic of her mother, a weaver who oversaw the family tapestry workshop and a calm, diligent force whom Bourgeois characterized as her ‘best friend.’
+From a small 1947 drawing to the much later and larger sculptures in bronze, the spider is an iconic motif in Bourgeois’s art.
+For her, the spider was a symbol of her mother, a weaver who oversaw the family tapestry workshop and a calm, diligent force whom Bourgeois characterized as her “best friend.”
 The complexity of motherhood is conveyed through a spider that is both a repairer, healing wounds with its threads, and a menacing predator.
 It is also a self-portrait: the spider produces its web from its body, much as Bourgeois made art in relationship to her body and as a reaction to her inner anxieties and emotions.

 Louise Bourgeois Maman